MOBOX (MBOX) Price Reaches $0.20 on Major Exchanges

-MOBOX (MBOX) traded up 3.7% against the US dollar during the 1-day period ending at 10:00 AM ET on July 9th.
-In the last week, MOBOX has traded 11.2% lower against the US dollar.
-One MOBOX token can currently be bought for approximately $0.20 or 0.00000356 BTC on major cryptocurrency exchanges.
-MOBOX has a total market cap of $64.45 million and approximately $3.66 million worth of MOBOX was traded on exchanges in the last day.
+MOBOX (MBOX) traded up 1.4% against the U.S. dollar during the 24-hour period ending at 7:00 AM E.T. on July 13th.
+One MOBOX token can now be purchased for $0.20 or 0.00000348 BTC on popular cryptocurrency exchanges.
+In the last seven days, MOBOX has traded down 0.9% against the U.S. dollar.
+MOBOX has a market cap of $64.09 million and approximately $3.99 million worth of MOBOX was traded on exchanges in the last day.

 Here’s how related cryptocurrencies have performed in the last day: